aduros/flambe/README.md

 Flambe
 ======

-Flambe will be an engine and for cross-platform multiplayer games.
+Flambe will be an engine for cross-platform multiplayer games.

-Written in haXe, games are compiled to Flash and mobile (Android and iPhone via Amity).
+Written in haXe, games are compiled to Flash and mobile (Android and iOS via Amity).

 High level overview
 -------------------